stewdio/blackswan/README.md

 - is "blackswan" function nicer with key text visible? or better when whole key vanishes?

-- re-write riff() so can do HALF a riff (2 beats) instead of always 4 beats!

 - animation needs to end such that looping back to beginning is not visually distracting; so must end with keyboard reassembled and ready.

-- hover / click on SHIFT, OPTION, CAPS, etc should activate those things just like hitting the real buttons.
+- NOW WORKS: hover / click on SHIFT, OPTION, CAPS, etc should activate those things just like hitting the real buttons.
+EXCEPTIONS: caps-lock. does not log to the receipt generator. does this require adding "channels" to every single key?!

 - RECEIPT. comp.generateReport() now outputs a receipt of the experience.
 Need to capture hover events as well tho.
 Needs more debugging too.

+CODE